-Ayesha Curry Flaunts Sexy Legs In Mini Dress And Sheer Top
+Ayesha Curry Flaunts Sexy Legs In Mini-Dress And Sheer Top

 “I love your outfit!!!” yet another fan stated.

-Just a few minutes after sharing the selfies of herself, Ayesha also shared two sweet shots where she posed alongside her husband.
-In the caption of those shots, she made a comment that implied the duo were heading out on a date night.
-The second snap was taken by the couple’s children, and shows them goofing off as they get ready to go out together.
+Just a few minutes after posting the selfies, Ayesha also shared two sweet shots where she posed alongside her husband.
+In the caption of those pics, she made a comment that implied the duo were heading out on a date night.
+The second snap was taken by the couple’s children and shows them goofing off as they get ready to go out together.